 This course provides an overview of the basic concepts and psychosocial issues of maternity nursing utilizing the Nursing Process as a framework for understanding concepts.
 Common diagnostic techniques and procedures using a family centered approach for childbearing clients and their families are included.
 An overview of contraceptive devices and methods and sexually transmitted diseases will be discussed.
 The health needs of the antepartum, intrapartum and postpartum patient and family, physiological changes, progression of maternal behaviors, physical assessment, diagnostic procedures, nutritional needs, pharmacological agents, potential complications and health teaching needs of the antepartum, intrapartum and postpartum client will be emphasized.
-The health needs of the newborn, physiological changes, physical assessment, diagnostic procedures, nutritional needs, pharmacological agents and potential complications as well as health teaching needs for the family of the newborn will be emphasized.
+The health needs of the newborn, physiological changes, physical assessment, diagnostic procedures, nutritional needs, beat, diagnostic procedures, nutritional needs, pharmacological agents, and potential complications as well as health teaching needs for the family of the newborn will be emphasized.